 Selling online used to be a breeze.
 Get the order, collect the money, ship out the product.
-No hassles with sales tax like a brick-and-mortar retailer has to deal with.
-Nowadays, unfortunately, it’s up to 46 times more complicated for an ecommerce business.
+No hassles with sales tax like a brick-and-mortar retailer have to deal with.
+Nowadays, unfortunately, it’s up to 46 times more complicated for an eCommerce business.
 That’s because 45 U.S. states plus Washington, D.C., now require you to collect and submit sales tax — each with its own set of laws that you need to follow.

-The process can be daunting — and time consuming — for a small business.
+The process can be daunting — and time-consuming — for a small business.
 Here’s how to make it more manageable.

 1. Determine which states you need to collect tax in.

 As of June 21, 2018, that’s any state where you have customers.
 Before that date, each state had a set of criteria known as “sales tax nexus,” which determined whether you would have to collect tax in that state.
-The criteria included such things as physical location within the state, distributor or sales rep location and total sales value.
+The criteria included such things as the physical location within the state, distributor, or sales rep location and total sales value.

 However, the old rules are now out the window.
 With the Supreme Court’s decision in favor of South Dakota (in the case of South Dakota v.
 Wayfair), physical presence in the state is no longer required.

 Many questions on how this will play out remain unanswered.
 For example, the decision includes language that the state tax system should not discriminate against or place an “undue burden” on out-of-state businesses.
-It may take states a year or even longer to work out their new rules.
+It may take states a year or even longer work out their new rules.

 In the meantime, learn more about sales tax nexus here.